How to remove Search Baron from Mac

 - Choose Search to select the search engine you want to use.

-Search Baron is the adware that quickly takes control of browsers.
+Search Baron is an adware that quickly takes control of browsers.
 Once installed, it redirects and spams your computer with annoying ads everywhere.
 All these ads and redirects make way for other viruses to come.
-Hopefully, this article helps you defeat the malware with ease and keep your Mac protected.
+Hopefully, now you know how to get rid of Search Baron and keep your Mac protected in the future.

 If you notice intrusive Search Baron pop-ups and redirects, your Mac may be infected with malware.
 So it is crucial to remove it right away.

 How did Search Baron sneak into my computer?

 Search Baron exploits third-party installers to get into computers along with the main software.
 It may look like a free offer or a useful bonus to trick you into installing it.
 This infection method is known as bundling.